skolson/KmpIO/ReadMe.md

 ## Charset

-This is a wrapper for platform-specific implementations of a few basic Charsets supporting encoding and decoding as desired.
-Native implementations of each Charset are used with the standard expect/actual setup.
+These are pure Kotlin implementations of a few basic Charsets supporting encoding and decoding as desired.
 Charsets currently included are:

-- UTF-8
+- UTF-8 - built into Kotlin on all platforms
 - ISO8859_1 - similar but not identical to UTF-8
 - UTF-16LE - two bytes, little endian
 - UTF-16BE - two bytes, big endian
-- US-ASCII - I never used this one but its in there
+- UTF-32LE - four bytes, little endian
+- UTF-32BE - four bytes, big endian
+- Windows1252 - similar to ISO8859-1, used by Windows platforms

+Other charsets are easy to add if useful.

 ## Base64

 Pure Kotlin implementation of Base 64 encoding/decoding, without use of platform-specific implementations.

 ## File